 financial advisers (e.g., a credit institution or investment firm providing investment advice)

 Website disclosure on:

-An entity’s policies for integrating sustainability risks in the investment decision‐making process or financial advice (Article 3)
+An entity’s policies for integrating sustainability risks in the investment process and financial advice (Article 3)

-Due diligence policies about how an entity considers principal adverse impacts (PAIs)1 on sustainability factors (Article 4); complyor-explain for smaller financial market participants
+Due diligence policies about how an entity considers principal adverse impacts (PAIs)1 on sustainability factors (Article 4)

 Integration of sustainability risks in remuneration policies (Article 5)

-Integration of sustainability risks in investment decision/advice; assessment of impacts of sustainability risks on financial returns (Article 6); comply-or-explain
+Integration of sustainability risks in investment decisions or investment/insurance advice; assessment of impacts of sustainability risks on financial returns (Article 6); comply-or-explain

 For financial market participants that consider PAIs: consideration of the product’s PAIs on sustainability factors (Article 7); comply-or-explain